karthikkmanoj/KarthikMeditationApp/Pods/lottie-ios/README.md

 `AnimatedControl` is a subclass of `UIControl` that provides an interactive mechanism for controlling the visual state of an animation in response to user actions.

-The `AnimatedControl` will show and hide layers depending on the current `UIControlState` of the control.
+The `AnimatedControl` will show and hide layers depending on the current `UIControl.State` of the control.

-Users of `AnimationControl` can set a Layer Name for each `UIControlState`.
+Users of `AnimationControl` can set a Layer Name for each `UIControl.State`.
 When the state is change the `AnimationControl` will change the visibility of its layers.

 [Back to contents](#contents)
 ## Animated Switch